Colt Walker: Specifications

 The Colt Walker holds a powder charge of 60 gr in each chamber, more than twice what a typical black powder revolver holds.
 It weighs 4+1/2 lb unloaded, has a 9 in barrel, and fires a .44 caliber (0.454 in diameter) conical and round ball.
 The initial contract called for 1,000 of the revolvers and accoutrements.
 Colt commissioned Eli Whitney to fill the contract and produced an extra 100 revolvers for private sales and promotional gifts.
 Notable recipients include John Coffee Hays.

-Colt commissioned New York engraver Waterman Ormsby to etch a scene on the cylinder that was based on Walker's description of the 1844 battle.
+Colt commissioned New York engraver Waterman Ormsby to etch a scene on the cylinder that was based on Walker's description of an 1844 battle.

 Problems

-In addition to its large size and weight, problems with the Walker included ruptured cylinders after firing.
+In addition to its large size and weight, problems with the Walker included ruptured cylinders when firing.
 This has been attributed to primitive metallurgy, soldiers allowing powder to spill across the mouths of the chambers, and even loading the original conical bullets backwards into the chambers.
 Under 300 of the original 1,000 were returned for repair due to a ruptured cylinder.
-Lard was loaded into the mouths of the cylinders on top of each bullet after loading to prevent the spark from igniting all chambers at once, a practice which continues to this day among black-powder revolver shooters, and although each chamber held 60 grains of powder, Colt recommended no more than 50 grains in each.
+Lard was loaded into the mouths of the cylinders on top of each bullet after loading to prevent the spark from igniting all chambers at once, a practice which continues to this day among black-powder revolver shooters, and although each chamber held 60 grains of powder, Colt recommended no more than 50 grains in each chamber.

 The Walker had an inadequate loading lever catch that often allowed the loading lever to drop during recoil, preventing fast follow-up shots.
 Period-correct fixes for this often included placing a rawhide loop around both the barrel and loading lever, to prevent the loading lever from dropping under recoil and locking the action.